parkji30/MagnaPY/README.md

 The use of compression algorithms proves to be an effective solution in increasing the rate at which data can be down-linked, while ensuring the down-linked data have sufficient quality for science analysis.

-<h1> Magna </h1>
+# Magna
-Magna is an efficient compression optimizer software that will find the most optimal compression factor to image quality ratio for a given image.
+Magna is a real-time compression optimizer software that will allow the user to implement an optimal compression algorithm in any data pipeline.

 <h1>Python Dependencies</h1>
      1) Numpy
 <br> 2) Matplotlib
 <br> 3) Astropy

-<h1>Installing</h1>
-Currently a working beta version is implemented in dev.
-Read the comments in Balco.py to to configure settings and run the program!
-Future models will be available for installing via pypi (pip3 install).

 <h1>Future Work</h1>
      1) Manual selection of desired compressed image.